Olooce/FedhaYouthGroupSystem-SCO200_Project/README.md

 - **Database**: MySQL (using custom utility classes for database operations)
 - **Design Principles**: Object-Oriented Programming, Double-Entry Bookkeeping principles, Modular design

+To recreate the exact database schema used in this project (excluding the data), I have developed a method that makes this process automatic and straightforward.
+For a detailed look at how it works, check out this [GitHub repository](https://github.com/Olooce/DB-Initializer).

 ### Installation